ryokbys/rsync_wrapper/README.md

 ## What is this?

 This script helps syncing data of a certain directory in the local machine and the remote machine.
+If you use this script, we strongly recommend that you make the directory structures of local and remote machines identical so that you do not need to specify the remote directory.

 ## Usage